Five-paragraph essay: Structure

+The layout of the five-paragraph essay mimics an "hourglass".
+It goes from the most general information, to detailed, and back to general.

 The introductory paragraph serves to present the main idea of the essay and introduce the thesis statement.
 It often begins with a narrative hook to capture the reader's interest, followed by a sentence that provides a general theme and another that narrows the focus.
 If the essay is based on a literary text, a sentence referencing the work and its author may be included (e.g., "In the book Night, Elie Wiesel states...").
 The introduction typically concludes with the thesis statement, which outlines the central argument of the essay.
 Additionally, an organizational sentence may be included to indicate the structure and sequence of the body paragraphs.

 The three body paragraphs each present supporting evidence or arguments that reinforce the thesis statement.
 Each paragraph generally begins with a topic sentence, followed by analysis and examples that substantiate the argument.

 The concluding paragraph summarizes the main points of the essay and restates the thesis in a broader context.
 It often provides a final perspective on the topic and reinforces the significance of the argument.
 For example, in an essay on sports, a conclusion might state: "Sports offer numerous benefits for youth, including improved physical health, better circulation, and enhanced stamina.
 Additionally, they contribute to the development of social and organizational skills, which are valuable in both personal and professional life."

 History

 Composition scholars trace the modern five‑paragraph essay to nineteenth‑ and twentieth‑century “theme‑writing” associated with current‑traditional rhetoric.
+However, there is no physical documentation of this because it was during a silent period.
 This lineage emphasized fixed forms and correctness over invention and situation‑specific choices.